ros-industrial/.github/profile/readme.md

 ## Status of repositories

-In all cases in this organization these projects are open source and business friendly licensed.
-All the repositories herein are actively supported, by the supporting teams, and participants in the ROS-I open source project community along with the supporting consortia organizations of the specific project.
+All projects in this organization are open source and business friendly licensed.
+All the repositories herein are actively supported, by the supporting teams, and members of the ROS-Industrial open source community along with the supporting consortia organizations of the specific project.

 ## Issue trackers and Pull Requests